piotrwitek/react-redux-typescript-jspm-starter/README.md

 1. `npm run bundle-dev` - bundle vendor packages for development _(re-run only when app dependencies has changed)_
 2. `npm start` - browser will open automatically

+#### NO-IDE Workflow - command line type checking
-No IDE Option: `npm run tsc:watch` - if you don't use IDE with typescript integration, run tsc in watch mode for fast incremental type-checking (NOTE: this will not emit any JS files, only type-checking - it's OK because you load ts file on-the-fly)
+1. `npm run tsc:watch` - if you don't use IDE with typescript integration, run tsc compiler in watch mode for fast incremental type-checking (NOTE: this will not emit any JS files, only type-checking - it's OK because you load ts file on-the-fly)
+2. `npm run tsc` - one-time project wide type-safety check

 #### Build for Production Workflow
 1. `npm run build` - create app.js & vendor.js bundles in 'dist' folder